National Science Foundation

 Grant in 2021

-CrossLink Composites, founded in 2017 and based in Harriman, Tennessee, specializes in developing proprietary carbon fiber technology tailored for various industrial applications.
-The company focuses on providing low-cost, high-performance carbon fiber and composites designed for sectors such as cleantech, automotive, wind energy, and civil infrastructure.
-By emphasizing high-volume industrial applications, CrossLink Composites aims to meet the specific needs of its customers with customized carbon fiber solutions.
+CrossLink Composites, founded in 2017 and based in Harriman, Tennessee, specializes in the development of proprietary carbon fiber technology.
+The company focuses on creating low-cost, high-performance carbon fiber and composites tailored for a variety of industrial applications, including cleantech, automotive, wind energy, and civil infrastructure.
+By emphasizing high-volume production, CrossLink Composites aims to provide customized carbon fiber solutions that meet the specific needs of its customers, thereby enhancing performance across diverse sectors.

 Sync Energy AI